 This substance is used in the following areas: agriculture, forestry and fishing, municipal supply (e.g. electricity, steam, gas, water) and sewage treatment, formulation of mixtures and/or re-packaging and scientific research and development.
-This substance is used for the manufacture of chemicals, pulp, paper and paper products, food products, textile, leather or fur, wood and wood products, rubber products, plastic products, fabricated metal products, electrical, electronic and optical equipment and manching van devilues.
+This substance is used for the manufacture of: chemicals, pulp, paper and paper products, food products, textile, leather or fur, wood and wood products, rubber products, fabricated metal products, electricity, steaming, and scientific research and development.
+This substance is used for the manufacture of: chemicals, pulp, paper and paper products, food products, textile, leather or fur, wood and wood products, rubber products, plastic products, fabricated metal products, electricity, estimation and optical equipment and maximum of the science of the

-This substance is used in the following activities or processes at workplace: transfer of chemicals, closed, continuous processes with occasional controlled exposure, transfer of substance into small containers, closed process no likelihood of exposure, closed batch processing in synthesis or formulation, hand mixing with intimate contact only with personal protective equipment available, batch processing in synthesis or formulation with opportunity exposure, roller or brushing applications, non-industrial parpying, treatment of articles by dipping and pouring, laboratory own, ting in open batch processes and heart / pressure transfer fluids in closed systems.
+This substance is used in the following activities or processes at workplace: transfer of chemicals, closed, continuous processes with occasional controlled exposure, transfer of substance into small containers, closed process no likelihood of exposure, closed batch processing in synthesis or formulation, hand mixing with intimate contact only with personal protective equipment available, batch processing in synthesis or formulation with opportunity exposure, roller or brushing applications, non-industrial parybing, transmert of articles by diping and powing, laboratory work, mixing in open batch processes and hear fluids in closed systems. es with for

-Other release to the environment of this substance is likely to occur from: indoor use as reactive substance, outdoor use, indoor use in close systems with minimal release (e.g. cooling liquids in refrigerators, oil-based electric heaters) and outdoor use in close systems with minimal release (e.g. hydraulic liquids in automotive suspension, lubricants in motor oil and break fluids).
+Other release to the environment of this substance is likely to occur from: indoor use as reactive substance, outdoor use, indoor use in close systems with minimal release (e.g. cooling liquids in refrigerators, oil-based electric heaters) and outdoor use in close systems with minimal release (e.g. cooling liquids in automotive suspension, lubricants in motor oil and break fluids).